Financial Services Law

 We assist businesses in all areas of Financial Services Law

-Our team provides regulatory advice on applicable areas of legislation, including the Financial Sector Regulation (FSR) Act, 2017 the Financial Advisory and Intermediary Services (FAIS) Act, 2002 the Collective Investment Schemes Control Act, 2002 (CISCA) the Financial Intelligence Centre Act, 2001 (FICA) the Banks Act,1990 the Pension Funds Act, 1956 the Insurance Act, 2017 the Medical Schemes Act, 1998 and the Exchange Control Regulations.
+Our team provides regulatory advice on applicable areas of finance law, including the Financial Sector Regulation (FSR) Act, 2017 the Financial Advisory and Intermediary Services (FAIS) Act, 2002 the Collective Investment Schemes Control Act, 2002 (CISCA) the Financial Intelligence Centre Act, 2001 (FICA) the Banks Act,1990 the Pension Funds Act, 1956 the Insurance Act, 2017 the Medical Schemes Act, 1998 and the Exchange Control Regulations.

 We are also up-to-date on the twin peaks regulatory changes including the new market conduct legislation of the Conduct of Financial Institutions Bill (COFI) which is soon to become effective.